Dog Friendly Rooms

 Buckinghamshire is home to many stately homes and has the most National Trust properties in England.
-Must visits are Claydon House, Hughenden and Ascott House where visitors can enjoy walking through the grounds and gardens of the properties as well as seeing their lavish interiors and style.
+Claydon House, Hughenden and Ascott House are popular days out, where visitors can enjoy a walk through the impressive grounds and gardens as well as seeing their lavish interiors and style.

 Buckinghamshire is a perfect place to go walking.
-With miles and miles of footpaths, public rights of way and National trails, walking in Buckinghamshire is safe and accessible for all.
+With miles and miles of footpaths and National trails.
 The Chilterns is an Area of Outstanding Natural Beauty so what better way to explore this magnificent region than on foot.
-Just don't forget to bring your boots!

 Buckinghamshire has many attractions and events that make a great family holiday or weekend away.
-Take trip to the Chiltern Open Air Museum, Hell-Fire Caves or Bekonscot Model Village and Railway and the kids are sure to have a great time!
+You can choose from a trip to the Chiltern Open Air Museum, Hell-Fire Caves or for train enthusiasts big and small, the Bekonscot Model Village and Railway, makes for a memorable day out.

-Or why not discover the majestic Buckinghamshire countryside taking a journey on a steam engine on the the Chinnor and Princes Risborough Railway.
-Or take to the water and go on a Grebe Canal Cruise along the peaceful 200 year old Grand Union Canal.
+Why not enjoy the majestic Buckinghamshire countryside taking a steam engine ride on the the Chinnor and Princes Risborough Railway.
+The Grebe Canal Cruise also makes for a peaceful way to experience the 200 year old Grand Union Canal.